 Vivint gives you well-designed equipment with innovative features, while Frontpoint gives you standard equipment for less money.

 Vivint and Frontpoint aren’t incredibly different.
-They keep an eye on your house through 24/7 professional monitoring (as part of the monthly plan you choose), and like most big-brand security companies, they both offer multi-year contracts.
+They keep an eye on your house through 24/7 professional monitoring (as part of the monthly plan you choose), and they both support smart home devices like smart lights and door locks.

 But all things considered, Vivint gives home security a unique twist.
 It doesn’t make you sign a contract (as long as you buy all your equipment up front), and it goes out of its way to create stand-out equipment with smart features, like a control panel with two-way talk or an indoor camera with video calling.

-That said, Vivint’s equipment tends to be more expensive than Frontpoint’s.
+That said, Vivint’s equipment is a lot more expensive than Frontpoint’s.
 And Vivint requires professional installation (plus an installation fee), while Frontpoint sends you everything in a box and you install all the equipment yourself.

-Frontpoint works best for renters or people with smaller houses who want a reliable company and equipment without the hassle of having a professional installer come out and set everything up.
-If you need to secure only a front door and a couple of windows, then you might as well install everything yourself.
+Frontpoint works best for renters or people with who want a reliable company and equipment without the hassle of having a professional installer come out and set everything up.
+Especially if you have a smaller house and need to secure only a front door and a couple of windows, then you might as well install everything yourself.

 Vivint’s professional installation approach works best if you have a a large house or property and you want to know everything is installed properly.